 - First, having each provider have 1-2 same day sessions every day is pretty easy to implement, just have a plan for what the follow up options are.
 For the all same day weeks, the beginning of semester weeks are more challenging than at the end because of making the transition to a more standard model (if you decide to do that).
-The end of semester weeks are easy especially since on many campuses the no show rate is high, some students will never get in with current models, and those that do many only get 1-2 sessions anyway.
+The end of semester weeks are easier and good idea for any model, especially since on many campuses the no show rate is high, some students will never get in of the current model’s wait is too long, and those that do get in late may only get 1-2 sessions anyway.
 This allows for much better access at that point for those that need it, and the no show rate is very low.

 - Additionally, afternoon times are much more in demand than the morning (that’s across all of the universities that do this).
 Finally, have a plan for what to offer when they sell out.
 In the all same day weeks, we say they can contact us on another day, that they can talk to someone via phone (through ProtoCall), that we will call them on a day they want to see if they are still interested, or to come in if it is more of an emergency situation.
 For a student requesting a specific provider that is not available, we also offer someone else that may be available instead.
 Most people elect to contact us the next time they want a session.
 For the middle of the semester we give all those options, and also offer to schedule them in advance.